-This is a skill that is required across a variety of CCNA topics and questions.
+This is a skill required across a variety of CCNA topics and questions.
 Subnetting is required to configure network interfaces and read a routing table.
 You should know how to distinguish between classful and classless addressing, and when to apply subnet masks or wildcard masks.

-Routing Protocol: OSPFv2
+Routing Protocol: OSPF Version 2

 There is a significant shift now to an internet-based IP connectivity model.
 OSPFv2 is a scalable IPv4-only routing protocol.
 EIGRP was previously created for multiprotocol routing and RIP is not scalable for mobile and cloud connections.

 There are several layers of knowledge with OSPFv2 routing protocol and significant coverage.
 It is the only routing protocol included with the new exam.
 Know how to do basic configuration of single-area and verify your configuration for neighbor connectivity.
 Know administrative distance, metrics and OSPF neighbor adjacency.
 Understand how designated routers (DR) are elected and router ID for single-area OSPFv2.